 Extending this auditing capability using AWS Lambda

 There are several ways of ensuring your environment is being maintained correctly and is not slipping out of agreed bounds.
-The tools are there, including integration with third party apps and services like Splunk, ServiceNow, CloudCheckr to help you visualise whats going on for compliance, audit and control.
-Digital Craftsmen can help you identify how AWS CloudTrail and AWS Config can be used with great effect within your environment to help ensure that you know exactly when key changes are made and who made them.
-We have a number of AWS certified professionals on our team ready to help.
+The tools are there, including integration with third-party apps and services like Splunk, ServiceNow, and CloudCheckr to help you visualise what’s going on for compliance, audit and control.
+Our AWS certified professional team is available to help you identify how AWS CloudTrail and AWS Config can be used with great effect within your environment and to make sure you know exactly when key changes are made and who made them.